kumaratul60/code-editor-playground/README.md

 ```

 ## TL;DR
+- Built with vanilla JS, CSS, and HTML.
+- Uses Prettier for code formatting.
 This editor is not just about writing code.
 It’s about understanding code, still it is in building phase.
 Unlike most editors focused on writing & sharing, this one gives you deep visibility into how your code performs, all in pure JavaScript with no frameworks, plugins, or abstractions.